legoat23/BSE_Template_Portfolio/index.md

 ![Headstone Image](error1.png)

 I figured that I had to set up a waypoint system.
 I followed many tutorials online, but ran into an imnumerable amount of errors.
 The most notable of these errors came when I was trying to give the car a vector to go to its next waypoint.
 The error kept saying that I could not convert from 'Vector3' to an 'integer'.
 I had to rewrite my line of code inorder to fix this issue.
 I changed it to: m_CompVector = waypoints[index].transform.position - transform.position.
 This ended up fixing the issue.

-# Reflection

-Here, I will reflect on what I learnt about engineering and my thoughts on game development as a future career path.
-I learnt a lot about Engineering from my experiences with this project.
-From experiencing numerous bugs, I learnt that engineering is a process, and sometimes in engineering, things will go wrong.
-In these situations, it is your job to persevere and fix the bug.
-As far as my opinions on game development, I overall enjoyed it.
-I learnt that it could be a possible career path for me, especially if I decide to pursue Software Engineering.
-Initially, before starting my project, I was a little bit worried about how I was going to develop a game.
-I saw a lot of options in the Unity UI, and was a bit intimidated at first.
-However, after tweaking with a few options and finishing the project, I started to really enjoy using Unity.